nandeeka/nandeeka.github.io/index.md

 ## About Me

 Hi!
-I am a rising fourth-year, Computer Science PhD student at University of Illinois at Urbana-Champaign, advised by [Chris Fletcher](http://cwfletcher.net/).
+I am a fourth-year, Computer Science PhD student at University of Illinois at Urbana-Champaign, advised by [Chris Fletcher](http://cwfletcher.net/).
 I work on understanding domain-specific accelerators for tensor algebra, with a focus on building abstractions that